nitrictech/docs/README.md

 Updates to the documentation will be included in the Nitric doc website located [here](https://nitric.io/docs).

-## Generate CLI Command Docs
+## Generated CLI Command Docs

-You can run the `yarn generate:cli-commands` script to generate the CLI command documentation.
+Output for the CLI commands are automatically generated into `/src/assets` via the [collect-assets.js script](./scripts/collect-assets.js) and can be referenced in the mdx pages as seen [here](./src/pages/reference/cli.mdx).